Duration of Spiti – 10 days

 Day 10: Chandratal Lake to Manali to Delhi

-From Losar, there are buses that to Manali, whose starting point is Kaza.
+From Losar, there are buses to Manali, whose starting point is Kaza.
+A bus leaves Kaza for Manali every morning between 6 to 7 AM.
 It will take you directly to Manali via the beautiful Rohtang Pass.

 From Manali, you can get buses to Delhi easily.
 From ordinary buses to Volvo, the cost varies from INR 700/- to INR 1500/-, depending upon your budget and comfort.